mrkmg/type-rest/README.md

     if (!authStatus.authenticated) {
         await Api.authentication.Post({username: "test", password: "test"});
-        // Due to the hook define, this will add the appropiate token header to all future API calls }
+        // Due to the hook define, this will add the appropriate token header to all future API calls }

     const todos = await Api.todos.Get({page: 2}); // List page two